Marvenlee/cheviot-project/docs/build.md

 ## Pseudo and File Permissions

-Pseudo is used so that commands can run as a "virtual" root user.
+Pseudo is used so that commands can run as a "virtual" sudo/root user and is used for creating the root filesystem image with system files being assigned the root user and group ID.
 Sqlite3 is used as a database of the generated files "virtual" permissions so that we can set most files as being owned by root and with appropriate permissions.
+See the pseudo man page and Yocto forums for details.

 ## Bootloader and IFS